cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 - Stop and do nothing useful (5 minutes).
 - Return and choose one next action.

-You’re training two muscles.
-Generation and judgment.
+This way, you’re training two muscles: generation and judgment.
-AI can help with generation.
-You must own the judgment.
+AI can help with generation, but you must own the judgment.
-That is the job security.

 Do this daily for a week.
-Not because it’s cute, but because it works by accumulation.
-Your brain learns the pattern: create, step away, return, choose.
+So your brain learns the pattern: create, step away, return, choose.
-And over time, “creative” stops feeling like a personality trait.
+And over time, the "creative state" will start becomina a practiced state.
-It becomes a practiced state.

 # Final Thoughts

 Creativity is not a talent.

-It’s a state you can reliably enter by managing your inputs, your boredom, and your fear of bad ideas.
+It’s a _state_ you can reliably enter by managing your inputs, your boredom, and your fear of bad ideas.

-AI can produce what is statistically likely.
+AI can now produce what is statistically likely.
-But creativity often means producing what is structurally new.
+But creativity often means producing what is structurally and fundamentally new.

-Margaret Boden’s work is useful here, especially her notion of transformational creativity (changing the rules of the game, not just the pieces).[^15]
+Margaret Boden’s call this _transformational creativity_ (changing the rules of the game, not just the pieces).[^15]

-That gap between “likely” and “new” is where humans still live.
+For now, that gap between “likely” and “new” is where humans still have an edge.
 So when everyone else asks, “_What can I automate?_”
 Ask instead, “_What can I create that is worth automating toward?_”

 Because in an AI-saturated world, relevance does not come from output.
-It comes from taste, direction, and the courage to reframe the question.
+It comes from taste, direction, and the courage to reframe the question again, and again, and again.

 # Footnotes